 Cumbria has an integrated single point of access for specialist CAMHS support alongside targeted support (the ‘My Time’ service delivered by Barnardos).
 As across the country, demand for mental health support is high, and there are issues with capacity and equitable access.
 New service developments in response to ‘Future in Mind’ are creating increasing areas of specialism within CAMHS in relation to Crisis Support, Eating Disorder Services and other priorities.

-Q: What has been your role in implementing THRIVE and how long have you been working on it?
+What has been your role in the THRIVE Framework and how long have you been working on it?

-Anne: I have spoken about THRIVE at our multi-agency Emotional Wellbeing and Mental Health Partnership over the last couple of years to raise awareness.
-To support the implementation of THRIVE, last year we carefully put together a guide for professionals to help them to recognise early signs and symptoms of mental health difficulties. i-THRIVE terminology was included in the guide to help raise awareness in the communities of practitioners who work face-to-face with children and young people.
+Anne: I have spoken about the THRIVE Framework at our multi-agency Emotional Wellbeing and Mental Health Partnership over the last couple of years to raise awareness.
+To support the implementation of the THRIVE Framework, last year we carefully put together a guide for professionals to help them to recognise early signs and symptoms of mental health difficulties. i-THRIVE terminology was included in the guide to help raise awareness in the communities of practitioners who work face-to-face with children and young people.
 We delivered this presentation last summer to the 6 Local Practitioner Forums in Cumbria that meet monthly.
 The forums are multi-agency and include representatives from schools, social care, health and the third sector.

-Joyce: From an Early Help perspective, we see the THRIVE framework as an important aspect of the holistic approach that we want to achieve.
-What really helped me to understand THRIVE was developing the Guide for Professionals and seeing that the framework supports taking a holistic, early intervention approach which fits with Early Help.
-The Early Help Officers have helped deliver the training of the Guide for Professionals and the THRIVE framework.
-The THRIVE language is now built into day-to-day conversations we have about early help.
+Joyce: From an Early Help perspective, we see the THRIVE Framework as an important aspect of the holistic approach that we want to achieve.
+What really helped me to understand the THRIVE Framework was developing the Guide for Professionals and seeing that the framework supports taking a holistic, early intervention approach which fits with Early Help.
+The Early Help Officers have helped deliver the training of the Guide for Professionals and the THRIVE Framework.
+The THRIVE Framework language is now built into day-to-day conversations we have about Early Help.

-Joyce: We want to have as wide a range of people involved as possible to promote and lead on the adoption of THRIVE.
+Joyce: We want to have as wide a range of people involved as possible to promote and lead on the adoption of the THRIVE Framework.
 What is great about presenting at the Practitioner Forums is it creates an opportunity for the practitioners to take the learning and share it with their teams.
-The THRIVE framework is mentioned in many of our strategies and is embedded in a number of different processes.
-For example, Early Help is aligned with the THRIVE framework through front-loading where we provide support.
+The THRIVE Framework is mentioned in many of our strategies and is embedded in a number of different processes.
+For example, Early Help is aligned with the THRIVE Framework through front-loading where we provide support.

-Q: Where are you at locally with THRIVE implementation?
+Where are you at locally with the implementation of the THRIVE Framework?

-To support this we have presented THRIVE to large audiences at the Primary Heads Association and at the Cumbria Association of Secondary Heads.
+To support this we have presented the THRIVE Framework to large audiences at the Primary Heads Association and at the Cumbria Association of Secondary Heads.

 Joyce: We are really working on getting it into people’s consciousness and helping people to understand the concepts.
 This takes time to embed.

-Q: Which aspects of the THRIVE framework did you feel were already in place?
+Which aspects of the THRIVE Framework did you feel were already in place?

 Joyce: We are developing groups for different areas of risk, e.g. for domestic abuse, to strengthen our response at an early stage.
 The Early Help Panel brings together different agencies to discuss families so that collectively we can support and strengthen the family at an earlier stage and before the situation needs to be escalated to safeguarding.

-Q: Which aspects of the THRIVE framework did you feel would be the biggest challenge to achieve for your service?
+Which aspects of the THRIVE Framework did you feel would be the biggest challenge to achieve for your service?

 Anne: Out of necessity the changes have taken a drip, drip, drip approach and we are now driving that forward through the transformation plan.
 In Morecambe Bay there is a review underway of NHS commissioned CAMHS services in the south of Cumbria.
-This review is being approached by utilising the THRIVE framework to assist the process and proposals will come out in May.
-This should help support the dissemination of THRIVE across the whole of Cumbria.
+This review is being approached by utilising the THRIVE Framework to assist the process and proposals will come out in May.
+This should help support the dissemination of the THRIVE Framework across the whole of Cumbria.

-Q: What are some of the barriers you have faced in implementing THRIVE so far?
+What are some of the barriers you have faced in implementing the THRIVE Framework so far?

 Joyce: I think people have been open.
-When we gave the guidance in schools on the THRIVE framework the feedback was positive.
+When we gave the guidance in schools on the THRIVE Framework the feedback was positive.
 However, there are external pressures on schools such as budget cuts to support staff and a restructuring of school nurses.

-Joyce: THRIVE has become the backdrop for lots of changes we are making and provides a structure that justifies what we are focusing on.
+Joyce: The THRIVE Framework has become the backdrop for lots of changes we are making and provides a structure that justifies what we are focusing on.

-Q: What are some of the facilitators you have faced so far in implementing THRIVE?
+What are some of the facilitators you have faced so far in implementing the THRIVE Framework?

-Anne: We have trained up a team of people who can spread the message of the THRIVE framework across agencies so that we can think about delivering services in this way and not just refer straight to ‘CAMHS’.
+Anne: We have trained up a team of people who can spread the message of the THRIVE Framework across agencies so that we can think about delivering services in this way and not just refer straight to ‘CAMHS’.

-Joyce: Ofsted was a big focus for us up until recently so now that has happened we are going to revisit promoting THRIVE.
+Joyce: Ofsted was a big focus for us up until recently so now that has happened we are going to revisit promoting the THRIVE Framework.
 We are going to redevelop and push the message forward having had to prioritise other things for a while.
 Cumbria Children’s Trust Board are supporting us and adding capacity through their business team.

-Anne: We need to look at how THRIVE fits with our other key priority areas such as workforce development.
-We have a comprehensive emotional wellbeing and mental health multi-agency, targeted, universal offer now which includes youth mental health first aid but THRIVE isn’t part of the core curriculum.
+Anne: We need to look at how the THRIVE Framework fits with our other key priority areas such as workforce development.
+We have a comprehensive emotional wellbeing and mental health multi-agency, targeted, universal offer now which includes youth mental health first aid but the THRIVE Framework isn’t part of the core curriculum.